etrenholm/budget-tracker/README.md

 * Add functionality to intercept Fetch requests offline

 ### STEP 3. - ADD WEB MANIFEST
+* Create a manifest.json file and fill in properties
+* Link to index.html file
+* Run and test in the broswer

 ### STEP 4. - FINALIZE
 * Worked through various bugs